English ship Vanguard (1586): Career

 Vanguard recommissioned in the summer of 1597, rejoining Palmer's squadron with its duty of patrolling the English Channel and watching Spanish activities in France and the Netherlands.
 In October that year, when news of the Third Spanish Armada reached England, Vanguard, along with whatever other ships were available, were ordered out to engage the Spanish force.
 Severe storms disrupted the Spanish fleet, however, and no battle followed.
 In February 1598, when a Spanish convoy was spotted entering Calais, Vanguard was one of a small group of ships, that were sent to investigate and if necessary attack, as it was feared that this was an attempted Spanish raid or invasion on south-east England.
 In fact this was only a supply convoy.
 Later that month, Vanguard ferried Robert Cecil, 1st Earl of Salisbury to Dieppe as part of a diplomatic mission to King Henry IV of France.
 Vanguard continued to serve with the Channel squadron until July 1598.

-She was taken to pieces in 1599 and rebuilt for the first time.
+Vanguard was taken to pieces in 1599 and rebuilt for the first time at Chatham dockyard, and was in dry dock until 1600.